cmoutafidis/Bookmarks/README.md

 Also, you can filter your bookmarks by name, as shown bellow.
 ![](filter-bookmarks.gif)

 Last but not least, you can create, edit and delete a bookmark.
+You can create a new bookmark by clicking the button under the search button.
 ![](bookmark-cud.gif)